intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 Liaison statements may be very formal or informal, depending on the rules of the body generating them.
-Any liaison statement, however, will always contain certain information, much as an business letter does.
+Any liaison statement, however, will always contain certain information, much as a business letter does.
 In order to be able to process and record these statements in the IETF, the information should include the following: